szilvia-csernus/rabbit_sanctuary/README.md

 * To help find potential donors and volunteers willing to contribute to the charity's work.
 * To help visitors to make contact with the organisation.
 * The website to have simple structure and clear 'call to action' messages.
-* The website to be responsive to all screen sizes as well as light- or dark mode preferences.
+* The website to be responsive to all screen sizes as well as light/dark mode preferences.
 ---
 ### Website visitors' Goals